Content

 Organization

-The test can only be written on a lab computer.
+The test may only be written in the classroom, on a lab computer.
 The test is individual.

 Submission